 The 14th isn’t as difficult as the rest, but it is very pretty with a creek running up the middle from tee to green and a little waterfall up by the green.
 Last but not least, you have the 16th, which is more your prototypical Dye kind of look with a big water hazard in play and the wooden ties around the edge of the green.
 From the tips, it plays at 220 yards and is directly over the water.
 We were playing the blues all day, which would be 185 yards on this hole.
 However, Acura was sponsoring this outing and this was the hole-in-one challenge hole (free 3-year lease on a car to anyone holing out).
 So, we moved up to the white tees for this hole only since that was the official teeing ground for the challenge and playing at 174 yards.
 Still, nobody made it or won a car, but it is always fun to try, especially on an intimidating hole like this one!

 Overall, the course was in great condition—well, kind of.
 The greens were exceptional.
 They were soft and receptive, yet fast and super smooth on putts.
 They had perfect surfaces and very true.
-However, they did have the green dye/fertilizer on them, so they had a fake green tint to them and it kind of looks lame.
-The tee boxes and fairways seem to have been aerated somewhat recently.
+However, they did have the green dye/fertilizer on them, so they had a fake green tint to them and it kind of looked lame.
+The tee boxes and fairways seemed to have been aerated somewhat recently.
 They looked good, but the surfaces were just a bit sandy and the bermuda turf wasn’t quite as ideal on top.
 I always had good lies and things were consistently kept throughout the course, but the sandy turf took some adjusting to get used to.
 I would guess in another few weeks, they will be fantastic and you can tell they generally are well-kept here.
 The bermuda rough was very good and consistent.
 Not too long or penal, but enough to make you work.
 I was in a couple bunkers and they had good sand.

 All in all, I was very pleased with this visit to The Farms.
 It’s definitely a course worth checking out if you get a chance to play it, and so far it’s my favorite in the Rancho Santa Fe area.
 Of course, I have The Bridges and Rancho Santa Fe Golf Club coming up pretty soon and we’ll see how things really measure up after those.